igemsoftware2021/TAU_Israel/README.md

-# Communique iGEM TAU Israel
-Communique iGEM TAU 2021 repository

 ![Alt text](/logo.png?raw=true "Title")

 >Welcome to Communique, iGEM TAU 2021!
 >
 >This is our official github repository for the iGEM 2021 competition.

 **Bacteria are one of the most ubiquitous organisms on earth, present in both natural and synthetic communities called microbiomes.
-Our goal is to create a _microbiome‫-‬specific_ version of _any genetic modification_.
+Our goal is to create a _microbiome‫-‬specific version_ of any genetic modification.
 Two sub-populations are determined:**
-- **Optimized organisms**- the bacteria that should be able to express the genetic modification optimally.
+- **Optimized organisms**: the bacteria that should be able to express the genetic modification optimally.
-- **Deoptimized organisms**- the bacteria that *should not* be able to express the genetic modification.
+- **Deoptimized organisms**: the bacteria that *should not* be able to express the genetic modification.

-Then, our platform can autumatically create a microbiome specific version of your modification:

 ![Alt text](/illustration.png?raw=true "Title")